2490 Coordinator, Abstinence-based Education Programs

-Education: A Bachelor’s degree in public health or a related field is required; a Master’s degree in public health or a related field is preferred.
+Education: A Bachelor’s degree in public health, social work, or a related field is required; a Master’s degree in public health or a related field is preferred.

 Experience: Three years of experience planning and implementing health education and health promotion programs in community and/or school settings is required.

 Skills: Effective organizational and communication skills (verbal and written) are required.
 Program planning and implementation skills are required.
 The ability to take initiative and to work cooperatively with others is required.
 The ability to work effectively with schools and community organizations are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Regional and statewide travel is required.
 Facilitation of occasional evening and weekend trainings and events is required.
 Some overnight travel may be required.
 Access to reliable transportation, a valid Missouri driver’s license, and proof of automobile insurance as required by the contract with the state of Missouri are required.

 1. Develops and maintains community partners and AEP trainers/instructors.

 2. Schedules and facilitates meetings with school and community partners.

 3. Coordinates scheduling of all school and community AEP classes and trainings.

 4. Oversees development and distribution of AEP promotional materials.

 5. Attends and assists with community-based classes as needed.